ZenRajko/warehouse-shift/README.md

 * Wood - these cannot be stacked more than three high, and cannot support the weight of a metal crate.
 * Metal - these can be stacked to any height, and can support wooden crates.

-### Features

-* This game is built in React with Typescript.
-* All graphics are comprised of Google fonts and glyphs.
-* Designed for typical mobile phone form factor.
+This game is built in React with Typescript.
+All graphics are comprised of Google fonts and glyphs.
+It's designed for typical mobile phone form factor.

 ### Screenshots